-49. Following ESSC approval at stage 2, the Quality Assurance and Enhancement Committee will carry out an initial consideration of the pedagogic and curriculum design principles on which the programme will be based.
-The purpose of this stage of the validation process is to stimulate

-50. The Quality Assurance and Enhancement Committee (QAEC) is a standing committee with a schedule of meetings agreed at the start of the academic year.
+- 53. Following ESSC approval at stage 2, the Quality Assurance and Enhancement Committee will carry out an initial consideration of the pedagogic and curriculum design principles on which the programme will be based.
+The purpose of this stage of the validation process is to stimulate criterion-based discussion and debate within the curriculum development team to ensure that development of the programme will be informed by a consideration of sound pedagogic principles. - 54.
+The Quality Assurance and Enhancement Committee (QAEC) is a standing committee with a schedule of meetings agreed at the start of the academic year.
 At stage 3, QAEC will consider the strategic approach to curriculum design within which is defined holistically: